 Economics for Kids: Learn About Profit and Loss

 Imagine a boy named Tom.
-He wanted to buy a new toy.
-He decided to set up a lemonade stand to make some money.
-To make money, he had to make a profit on the sale of the lemonade.
+He wants to buy a new toy.
+He decides to set up a lemonade stand to make some money.
+To make money, he has to make a profit on the sale of the lemonade he sells.
 To understand what it means to make a profit, you need to learn about costs or expenses first.

-What did Tom need to make lemonade?
-Obviously he needed lemons and sugar.
-He took money out of his piggy bank to buy the lemons and sugar he needed to make lemonade.
-He spent $5 to get them.
-This was a cost or expense.
+What does Tom need to make lemonade?
+Obviously he needs lemons and sugar.
+He takes money out of his piggy bank to buy the lemons and sugar he needs to make lemonade.
+He spends $5 to get the ingredients at the grocery store.
+This is a cost or expense.

-He also wanted a big sign to put in front of his lemonade stand.
-He paid $1 for the poster paper.
-That was another cost.
-So, his total costs were $6.
+He also wants a big sign to put in front of his lemonade stand.
+He pays $1 for the poster paper.
+That is another cost.
+So, his total costs add up to $6.

 More Economics for Kids

 What is a Loss?